mablack/cordova-diagnostic-plugin/README.md

 - `NOT_REQUESTED` - App has not yet requested this permission.
 App can request permission and user will be prompted to allow/deny.
 - `GRANTED` - User granted access to this permission.
-- `DENIED` - User denied access to this permission.
+- `DENIED_ALWAYS` - User denied access to this permission.
 App can never ask for permission again.
 The only way around this is to instruct the user to manually change the permission in the Settings app.
 - `RESTRICTED` - Permission is unavailable and user cannot enable it.